 The certification required under Health and Safety Code section 1385.06(b)(2) is a "Statement of Actuarial Opinion," as defined in the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States, promulgated by the American Academy of Actuaries.
-Such a certification is also a "Health Filing," as defined in Actuarial Standard of Practice No. 8, promulgated by the Actuarial Standard of Practice No. 8, promulgated in Actuarial Standard of Practice No. 8, promulgated by the Actuarial Standard of Practice No. 8, promulgated by the Actuarial Standard of Practice No. 41, promulgated by the Actuarial Standards Board.
+Such a certification is also a "Health Filing," as defined in Actuarial Standard of Practice No. 8, promulgated by the Actuarial Standards Board, and it is also an "Actuarial Communication," as defined in Actuarial Standard of Practice No. 41, promulgated by the Actuarial Standards Board.